Generalized Surgery on Riemannian Manifolds of Positive Ricci Curvature: Introduction and Main Results

 admits a metric of positive Ricci curvature.
 This metric coincides outside a neighborhood of the gluing area with a submersion metric on $E$ with totally geodesic and round fibers of radius $r$ and with a scalar multiple of the metric $g_M$ on $M$. \end{theoremAlph} More precisely, the dependence of $\kappa$ on the metric $g_B$ is completely determined by the smallest eigenvalue of the second fundamental form $\II_{\varphi(S^{p-1})}$.

+Theorem~\ref{T:GEN_SURG} differs from Theorem~\ref{T:WR-SURGERY} in two aspects: First, the requirement on the dimensions $p$ and $q$ is more general and second, the surgery construction itself is generalized.
 Note that under the assumptions $B=S^p$ and $p\geq q$ we precisely obtain Theorem \ref{T:WR-SURGERY} from Theorem \ref{T:GEN_SURG}.

-Theorem \ref{T:GEN_SURG} can now be used to prove the following generalization of Theorem \ref{T:WR-PLUMBING} and of item (5) of Theorem \ref{T:CORE_METRICS}. \begin{theoremAlph} Let $W$ be the manifold obtained by plumbing linear disc bundles $\overline{E}_i$ with compact base manifolds $B_i$, $1\leq i\leq k$, according to a simply-connected graph.
-Then the following holds: \begin{enumerate} \item If $B_1$ admits a metric of positive Ricci curvature and $B_i$ for $i\geq 2$ admits a core metric, then $\partial W$ admits a metric of positive Ricci curvature provided $\dim(B_i)\geq3$ for all $i$. \item If $B_1$ also admits a core metric with $\dim(B_1)\geq3$ and the fiber dimension of $\overline{E}_1$ is at least 4, then $\partial W$ admits a core metric. \end{enumerate} \end{theoremAlph}
+Theorem \ref{T:GEN_SURG} can now be used to prove the following generalization of Theorem \ref{T:WR-PLUMBING} and of item~(5) of Theorem \ref{T:CORE_METRICS}.
+Note that, since we merely need to require $p,q\geq3$ in Theorem~\ref{T:GEN_SURG}, we do not need the assumption from Theorem~\ref{T:WR-PLUMBING} that base and fiber dimensions coincide. \begin{theoremAlph} Let $W$ be the manifold obtained by plumbing linear disc bundles $\overline{E}_i$ with compact base manifolds $B_i$, $1\leq i\leq k$, according to a simply-connected graph.
+Then the following holds: \begin{enumerate} \item If $B_1$ admits a metric of positive Ricci curvature and $B_i$ for $i\geq 2$ admits a core metric, then $\partial W$ admits a metric of positive Ricci curvature provided $\dim(B_i)\geq3$ for all $i$ (or, equivalently, all fiber dimensions are at least 3). \item If $B_1$ also admits a core metric with $\dim(B_1)\geq3$ and the fiber dimension of $\overline{E}_1$ is at least 4, then $\partial W$ admits a core metric. \end{enumerate} \end{theoremAlph}

 As an application we will show that Theorem \ref{T:WR-PLUMBING} can be used to extend item (4) of Theorem \ref{T:CORE_METRICS} as follows. \begin{theoremAlph} Let $E\to B^q$ be a linear $S^p$-bundle and suppose that \begin{itemize} \item $p=2$ and $q\geq4$, or \item $q=2$ and $p\geq4$. \end{itemize} If $B$ is closed and admits a core metric, then $E$ admits a core metric. \end{theoremAlph}